[Constitutional] AIP: Remove Cost Cap on Arbitrum Nova

 Constitutional

-Note: this proposal will be subject to an individual Snapshot vote; if it receives 95% or more FOR votes on Snapshot and reaches an informal quorum of 100 million, it may be combined with several other maintenance-related proposals for a joint Tally vote.
+Note: this proposal will be subject to an individual Snapshot vote; if it reaches a quorum of 3% of votable $ARB, it may be combined with several other maintenance-related proposals for a joint Tally vote.

 Abstract